How Do You Notify USPS Of Death? (All You Need To Know)

 How do you notify USPS of death and get the deceased’s mail situation sorted effectively?
 Here is the answer you seek at this challenging time.

-To notify USPS of death to modify the delivery of their mail, you must be the deceased’s appointed executor or appointed administrator, with proof as of [currentyear].
+To notify USPS of death to modify the delivery of their mail, you must be the deceased’s appointed executor or appointed administrator, with proof as of 2024.
 Then you can easily file a request at your local post office location.
 Non-executors who shared an address with the deceased may open and manage mail.

 Let’s get more into detail about how to stop and forward mail delivery for a deceased person, if you can get the deceased put on a Do Not Contact List, and who can open the deceased’s mail legally.
 Keep reading!